7 Holiday Work Party Ideas

 Celebrity appearances often lift the spirit of an audience, so if you have the budget, this might be a fun option.
 A short performance by a comedian or musician is enough to play to the crowd without annoying those who aren’t interested.
 Other celebrities like actors and athletes also can be fun, but make sure you have a plan for how they will engage with the audience.
 You don’t want to drag down the party with a 45-minute speech.

 It is much easier to incorporate funny gifts than traditional presents when you are working with a wide range of personalities.
-Some popular ideas for gag gifting include finding the worst gift for less than $5 or having a mystery drawing of wrapped gifts where only a few items are actually worth keeping.
+Some popular ideas for gag gifting include finding the worst gift for less than $5 or having a mystery drawing of wrapped gifts where only a few items are worth keeping.
 Just be sure to keep it clean, or you might find yourself in the human resources office on Monday.